 She is currently a Girl Scout leader for her daughter’s troop and served on the Girl Scouts of NYPENN Pathways Planning Committee for Camp CEO, a new mentoring and leadership program for high school girls.

 Susan DuerrNorth Syracuse, NY

-Susan has served as the Treasurer of NYPENN Pathways Board of Directors since its inception.
-Previously, she was a member of the GSCCNY Board, and served on their Finance and Audit committees.
+In May, Susan completed her term as a NYPENN Pathways Board member where she served as Treasurer for five years.
+She is currently a member of the Board Development Committee.
+Previously, she was a member of the GSCCNY Board and served on their Finance and Audit committees.
 She was chair of the Older Girl Awards Committee and was a leader for various levels of Girl Scouting for 16 years.
-Susan also sits on the Board of Francis House and serves on their finance committee.
+Susan previously sat on the Board of Francis House and served on their Finance Committee.

 Susan holds a degree in Accounting from LeMoyne College and is currently employed as the Director of Finance at Medbest Medical Management, Inc. in Syracuse, New York.

 Katie is the Assistant Vice-President Marketing Officer at Generations Bank.
 She has an established career in marketing and held positions with 3-Pound Health and MACNY.
 She earned her Certificate in Marketing from Georgetown University and a BA in Psychology from Marymount College of Fordham University.
 Katie currently volunteers for the NYS Parent Leadership Team, YMCA-Auburn, The MOST and is a founding member and parent leader at Auburn Community Café.